cybersokari/allure-report-deployer/README.md

 #### 1. Allure Report Website Deployment Fails
 - **Problem**: Issues with Google Cloud credentials or permissions.
 - **Solution**:
-   - Verify the path to your GOOGLE_APPLICATION_CREDENTIALS file is correct.
+   - Verify the path to your Google credentials is mounted to `/credentials/key.json` on the docker container.
    - Ensure the credentials file belongs to a service account with the required permissions for Firebase Hosting and Cloud Storage.
    - Run the following commands to test credentials:
 ```shell